eastend-street/translation_slackbot/README.md

 Translation Slack Bot is a multilingual translation bot on Slack using Google Cloud Translation API.
-You can translate English to Japanese, Japanese to English and the other languages to English.
+You can translate English to Japanese, Japanese to English, and the other languages to English.
 It automatically detects the language and translates it.

 <br/>
 <br/>